sebastian-exe/personal-website/_posts/2020-05-26-palindrome-check.md

 			 if(str.charAt(front) != str.charAt(end)){
 				 return false;
 			 }
-			//if the characters are the same increment until the end front++;
+			/*if the characters are the same increment until the end*/ front++;
 			end--;
 		}